michael-cannon/wordpress-starter-premium/API.md

-# API for WordPress WordPress Starter Premium plugin
+# API WordPress Starter Premium

 The [WordPress Starter Premium plugin](http://wordpress.org/plugins/wordpress-starter/) comes with its own set of actions and filters, as described below.